 With respect to my work in the ETC space, I primarily work with investors, syndicators and developers in connection with the financing of solar facilities throughout the country.
 Additionally, I have assisted clients with the financing of wind, biomass and fuel cell facilities.
 In a number of instances, we successfully negotiated financings that combined ETCs with NMTCs.

-With regard to my NMTC experience, I work with investors, lenders, community development entities and “qualified active low-income community businesses” to leverage NMTC financing and support community revitalization efforts nationwide.
+With respect to my work in the NMTC space, I work with investors, lenders, community development entities and “qualified active low-income community businesses” to leverage NMTC financing and support community revitalization efforts nationwide.
 I have worked on a wide range of transactions that have benefitted dozens of low-income communities throughout the United States with investment dollars building businesses and physical structures including charter schools, grocery stores, hospitals, theatres, retail centers, for-sale housing, museums and solar and wind farms.

 Prior to joining Nixon Peabody, I worked in the Internal Revenue Service’s Office of Chief Counsel (Passthroughs & Special Industries), concentrating on tax shelters, partnerships, subchapter S corporations and passive activity losses.
 Prior to working for the IRS, I clerked for Judge Michael B. Thornton at the United States Tax Court.

 Over the years, I have been a frequent speaker at industry conferences regarding NMTCs, Section 1603 grants-in-lieu-of-energy tax credits program and energy credits.
 While working for the IRS, among other things, I was the principal author of Revenue Ruling 2003-20, which provides the safe harbor for leveraging NMTC investments.